Buying repossessions and what to watch for

 Estate agents & local papers

-If you seriously fancy yourself as the next Sarah Beeny, there are paid-for sites that source repossessed properties for you.
+If you seriously fancy yourself as the next Sarah Beeny, there are sites that source repossessed properties for you.
 These are not recommendations, but are listed here in case people want to find out more.